captainbrosset/packman/README.md

 - uglify-js
 - wrench
 - fs-extra
+- js-yaml
 - less (only when using the less visitor)
+- coffee-script (only when using the coffeescript visitor)

 (these modules are under source control in node_modules)